Code-Institute-Submissions/first_edition/DEPLOYMENT.md

 6. Go to groups, click on the group name you just created and then attach policy.
 Find the policy you made a minute ago and click attack policy.

 7. Now to put a user inside this group.
-Under Access Management on the left hand side, click add User, give it a name (I called mine First-edition-staticfiles-user), tick programatic access and then next permissions.
+Under Access Management on the left hand side, click add User, give it a name (I called mine First-edition-staticfiles-user), tick programmatic access and then next permissions.
 To add the user to the group, just tick the group and then next several times until you create the user.

 8. You'll land on a success page saying that the user creation was successful.
 This page will also have a download .csv button.
-It's very important that you keep this file as it has the access and secret accss key thats required for your heroku variables.
+It's very important that you keep this file as it has the access and secret access key that's required for your heroku variables.